fosterferret/dovah/content/projects/mud/index.md

 height: 450
 ---

-A single repository of dad jokes that is easy to access, create jokes, navigate and can be viewed by anyone.
+A multi-user dungeon game with the simple objective of navigating an abandoned spaceship to find a radio.